-When you’re experiencing a toothache, first rinse the mouth with warm water.
-Then use dental floss to remove any food lodged between your teeth.
-Apply a cold compress to the outside of the mouth or cheek if the mouth shows signs of swelling and see an Affordable Smiles dentist as soon as possible.
+Toothaches.
+First, thoroughly rinse your mouth with warm water.
+Use dental floss to remove any lodged food.
+If your mouth is swollen, apply a cold compress to the outside of your mouth or cheek.
+See your dentist as soon as possible.

-Retrieve the lost tooth by holding it by the crown, or the part that is usually exposed in the mouth, and rinse it off with water, if dirty.
-Do not scrub the tooth or remove any attached tissue fragments.
-If possible, try to put the tooth back in place and make sure it’s facing the right way.
+Knocked-out tooth.
+Retrieve the tooth, hold it by the crown (the part that is usually exposed in the mouth), and rinse off the tooth root with water if it’s dirty.
+Do not scrub it or remove any attached tissue fragments.
+If possible, try to put the tooth back in place.
+Make sure it’s facing the right way.
 Never force it into the socket.
-If it’s not possible to reinsert the tooth, save it in a small container of milk or water containing a half-teaspoon of table salt if milk is not available.
-You may also use a product containing a cell growth medium, such as Save-a-Tooth.
-Knocked-out teeth with the highest chances of being saved are those seen by the dentist and returned to their socket within 1 hour of being knocked out.
-See an Affordable Smiles dentist as quickly as possible.
+If it’s not possible to reinsert the tooth in the socket, put the tooth in a small container of milk (or cup of water that contains a pinch of table salt, if milk is not available) or a product containing cell growth medium, such as Save-a-Tooth.
+In all cases, see your dentist as quickly as possible.
+Knocked out teeth with the highest chances of being saved are those seen by the dentist and returned to their socket within 1 hour of being knocked out.

-See an Affordable Smiles dentist right away.
-Apply a cold compress to the outside of the mouth or cheek in the affected area to relieve pain until you reach the dentist’s office.
-Take an over-counter pain reliever if needed.
+Extruded (partially dislodged) tooth.
+See your dentist right away.
+Until you reach your dentist’s office, to relieve pain, apply a cold compress to the outside of the mouth or cheek in the affected area.
+Take an over-the-counter pain reliever (like Tylenol or Advil) if needed.

-As a temporary measure, stick a piece of sugarless gum (sugar-filled gum will cause pain) into the cavity or use an over-the-counter dental cement.
-See an Affordable Smiles dentist as soon as possible.
+Lost Filling.
+As a temporary measure, stick a piece of sugarless gum into the cavity (sugar-filled gum will cause pain) or use an over-the-counter dental cement.
+See your dentist as soon as possible.

-If a wire is poking your cheek, tongue, or gum, try using the eraser end of a pencil to push the wire into a more comfortable position.
-You can also cover the end with orthodontic wax, a small cotton ball, or a piece of gauze until you can get to your orthodontist’s office if you cannot move the wire yourself.
+Broken Braces Wires.
+If a wire breaks or sticks out of a bracket or band and is poking your cheek, tongue, or gum, try using the eraser end of a pencil to push the wire into a more comfortable position.
+If you can’t reposition the wire, cover the end with orthodontic wax, a small cotton ball, or piece of gauze until you can get to your orthodontist’s office.
 Never cut the wire, as you could end up swallowing it or breathing it into your lungs.
-See an Affordable Smiles dentist as soon as possible.
+See your dentist as soon as possible.

+Loose Brackets & Bands.
 Temporarily reattach loose braces with a small piece of orthodontic wax.
 Alternatively, place the wax over the braces to provide a cushion.
 See your orthodontist as soon as possible.
-If the problem is a loose band, save it and call your orthodontist for an appointment to have it recemented or replaced (and to have missing spacers replaced).
+If the problem is a loose band, save it and call your orthodontist for an appointment to have it re-cemented or replaced (and to have missing spacers replaced).

+Soft-tissue Injuries.
 Injuries to the soft tissues, which include the tongue, cheeks, gums, and lips, can result in bleeding.
-If you are experiencing bleeding, do the following:
+To control the bleeding, here’s what to do:

 - Rinse your mouth with a mild salt-water solution